Draft or Update Your Will

 Until your divorce is finalised, your current spouse will have certain rights and responsibilities.
 If you do not want your spouse to benefit from your Estate and are not legally divorced yet, we recommend writing or updating your will with your new wishes.
-If you choose not to update your will, the terms of your will remain in place until you receive your Decree Absolute.
+If you choose not to update your will, the terms of your will remain in place until you receive your Final Order.

 Our professional will writing services start at £250 (+ VAT).
 If you’d like to find out your options, speak to our team on 01274 727373.

 Sarah Khan-Bashir MBE awarded 'Lawyer of the Year' 2022

 Can I write my own will?